 Correct Schedule election: Before 8 AM and After 6 PM

-You might see this configuration if a user wants to disable an Action from sending notifications during the daytime hours.
-For example, users of the Motion Detection sensor often want notifications to send when motion is detected during after hours of their building, but do not have need for the Actions to send during normal operating business hours.
-In this scenario, the user would schedule the Action for Before 8 AM and After 6 PM.
-Therefore the Action would not send during business hours while the business is operating, but would sending during after hours when no motion is expected.
+You might see this configuration if a user wants to disable a Rule from sending notifications during the daytime hours.
+For example, users of the Motion Detection sensor often want notifications to send when motion is detected during afterhours of their building, but do not have need for the Rules to send during normal operating business hours.
+In this scenario, the user would schedule the Rule for Before 8 AM and After 6 PM.
+Therefore, the Rule would not send during business hours while the business is operating but would sending during afterhours when no motion is expected.

-Note: For information on an Action that continues to send “Snooze” alerts outside of the active schedule, see the following article: If an Action Continues to Send Notifications Outside of a Configured Schedule
+Note: For information on a Rule that continues to send “Snooze” alerts outside of the active schedule, see this article: If a Rule Continues to Send Notifications Outside of a Configured Schedule.